Stocks for the Long Run

 Stocks for the Long Run is a book on investing by Jeremy Siegel.
-Its first edition was released in 1994.
-Its fifth edition was released on January 7, 2014.
+Its first edition was released in 1994, and its most recent, the sixth, was so on October 4, 2022.
 According to Pablo Galarza of Money, "His 1994 book Stocks for the Long Run sealed the conventional wisdom that most of us should be in the stock market."
 James K. Glassman, a financial columnist for The Washington Post, called it one of the 10 best investment books of all time.

 Overview

 Siegel is a professor of finance at the Wharton School of the University of Pennsylvania and a contributor to financial publications like The Wall Street Journal, Barron's, The New York Times, and the Financial Times.

 The book takes a long-term view of the financial markets, starting in 1802, mainly in the United States (but with some comparisons to other financial markets as well).
 Siegel takes an empirical perspective in answering investing questions.

 Even though the book has been termed "the buy and hold Bible", the author occasionally concedes that there are market inefficiencies that can be exploited.